Point vortices on the sphere: stability of relative equilibria: A ring of identical vortices:

 \begin{proof} Any arrangement of two vortices is a relative equilibrium \cite{KN98}.
 When perturbing such a relative equilibrium, we obtain a new relative equilibrium close to the first.
-Thus any relative equilibrium of two vortices is Lyapunov stable modulo $\SO(2)$ (modulo $\SO(3)$ if $\mu=0$).
+Thus any relative equilibrium of two vortices is Lyapounov stable modulo $\SO(2)$ (and modulo $\SO(3)$ if $\mu=0$).